elena19m/cloud-courses/website/docs/common/kubernetes/_install.md

 There are many approaches for deploying and installing a Kubernetes cluster, ranging from single-node solutions suitable for testing and development to full-scale, production-ready clusters.

-For this lab, we will be using **[kind](https://kind.sigs.k8s.io/)** (acronym for Kubernetes in Docker), which deployes a lightweight, single-node cluster, inside Docker.
+For this lab, we will be using **[kind](https://kind.sigs.k8s.io/)** (acronym for Kubernetes in Docker), which deploys a lightweight, single-node cluster, inside Docker.

 :::note
 `kind` is already installed on the lab machine.
 If you want to know how to install it on a different machine, check out the [user guide](https://kind.sigs.k8s.io/docs/user/quick-start#installation).